digshake/CSJavaWUSTL/_sources/Module8-Inheritance/studio.rst

 * `indexOf <https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#indexOf-int->`_

-Be sure to test your code using the provided main method to make sure it works before proceeding.
+Be sure to run the test suite to check your work, then create some SelectAllQuestions in the main method to ensure it works how you'd expect.

 Quiz
 ====